ckrapu/vectorgeo/README.md

 - A light web viewer (`vg_site/index.html`) interfaces with an AWS Lambda function to help visualize the results overlaid on a map.

 ## Installation
-Clone the repository using `git clone https://ckrapu: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@github.com/ckrapu/vectorgeo.git `, and run`bash setup.sh`
+Clone the repository using `git clone https://ckrapu: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@github.com/ckrapu/vectorgeo.git` and run `bash setup.sh`.
+This repository was designed to run its most intensive pieces on a Lambda Labs A10 instance with 192GB of RAM and 30 cores.
+Individual parts of this workflow such as the preprocess and upload may work on smaller machines.

 ## Files & data transfer